Communication

 The educational activities too are carried out in collaboration with companies, organizations, associations and public and private institutions of the highest importance.

 Those who have completed the expected advanced training course will receive a certificate of participation issued by POLI.design.
-Higher Education Courses can provide professional credits for Architects and Engineers.
+Executive Courses can provide professional credits for Architects and Engineers.

 The 1st level Specializing Masters can be accessed by candidates with a Bachelor’s, Specialist / Master’s Degree, University Diploma, Bachelor’s Degree (Old System of Studies) or equivalent qualifications obtained abroad.